barionleg/Xipho/contribute/codestyle.md

 ### Brace Placement
 All `if`, `while`, `for` and `do` statements should either have braces or be on a single line.
-Do not put parens next to keywords.
+Do not put braces next to keywords.
 Put a space between.

 {% highlight c %}
 if (foo == 1) {